 A Forum was added to Panbo in 2009, and in 2012 we added a classified advertising section to help readers turn over their old electronics.
 In 2013 we hope to spark more life in that section (hey, it's free!) and perhaps add another section devoted to press releases about marine electronics (so we don't have to search around for them anymore).
 Panbo has survived some hard times in the marine industry, and I think it will continue to thrive.
 Thanks to all for visiting, and especially for contributing.

 Well, sure, let's talk about me!
 I've lived in Camden, Maine, since 1971, when I bought a 1946 wooden sloop (same vintage as me) that was moored here.
 I was planning to sail around the world, but...um...never made it.
 I did live aboard Alice for most of the 70's, ran her as a daysailing operation, and cruised twice to the Caribbean (with just a VHF radio and a depth flasher for electronics).
 During that decade I also worked on oil field boats off Louisiana, tried my hand at commercial fishing, delivered yachts and taught navigation/seamanship.
 By the 80's, the boat had morphed into a home-built home and I even started a totally non-nautical business (which at least got me into personal computers early).
 I did keep up the deliveries and teaching, managed some boats, and in 1985 began a five year stint as director of the WoodenBoat School.
 I still get a pitter-patter when I visit there.
 The 90's?
 Back to boat deliveries and teaching, a house addition, work for a tide prediction software company, and eventually a stint as editor of Reed's Nautical Almanacs.
 That job was more about marine software, and data manipulation, than sentences, which is partially how I transitioned into writing about electronics.
 I got started at Ocean Navigator in 1999 and became Electronics Editor at Power & Motoryacht in 2001, added Sail in 2004, and then switched over to the position of Senior Electronics Editor at Bonnier Marine Group in early 2009.
 On Jan.
 1, 2013, I switched teams again, returning in a sense to PMY and Sail, which are now part of the AIM Marine Group along with Soundings, PassageMaker, and Yachts International.
 I'll continue to write primarily for Panbo, whose content will be shared with AIM web sites and publications, but I'll also work with AIM editors and electronics writers.
-In 2013 I also plan to spend significant time aboard the 37' Duffy "lobster yacht" dubbed Gizmo, a near perfect platform for testing electronics along the beautiful coast of Maine and further afield.
-I'm proud to add that my work has received numerous honors in the annual Boating Writers International writing contest, especially the first place Original Online Content award to Panbo in 2011 and again in 2012!
+In 2014 I also plan to spend significant time aboard the 37' Duffy "lobster yacht" dubbed Gizmo, a near perfect platform for testing electronics along the beautiful coast of Maine and further afield.
+I'm proud to add that my work has received numerous honors in the annual Boating Writers International writing contest, especially the first place Original Online Content award to Panbo in 2011 and again in 2012.
+And again in 2013!